Marc-Bouche/rain-in-australia-supervised-learning/README.md

 ## 📋 Description

 ### 🧑‍🏫 Context | Instructions
-With this topic we will be diving deep into the world of Artificial Intelligence and Machine Learning.
-This project is designed to be both a challenge and a learning opportunity, allowing to explore new concepts such as supervised learning, feature engineering, and more.
+With this topic, we dive deep into the world of Artificial Intelligence and Machine Learning.
+This project is designed to be both a challenge and a learning opportunity, allowing exploration of new concepts such as supervised learning, feature engineering, and more.
 The aim is to learn and apply new techniques.

 ### 🌦️ Rain-in-Australia
 This dataset comprises about 10 years of daily weather observations from numerous locations across Australia.